The downfall of the Icelandic sweater and the reason you should check twice before buying one.

 Make sure yours is not just „designed in Iceland“ or „made from Icelandic wool“.
 Look for the „made in Iceland“ or „hand knit in Iceland“.
 Or better yet, look a the pricetag.
 If it says anything less than $180 I‘ll bet a lim that its not made here.

-The best measurement of quality is the „Made by members of the Handknitting Association“.
-The Icelandic Store who is partly owned by the Handknitting Association only sells sweaters made by members.
+The Icelandic Store only sells sweaters made by members.
 Never, ever, will we compromise when it comes to quality.
 Sooner we will shut down shop.
 No sweater leaves our online store without being OK‘d by our most senior knitter, Bryndís Eríksdóttir, a veteran knitter for decades and true spokeswoman for Iceland‘s tradition of knitting.
 If, and only if, a sweater passes her trained eye for perfection, we will ship your sweater.

 Thank you for reading.